strykeforce/ctre/README.md

 2. Run unit tests with `gradlew test`.
 3. Tests will fail if any fields are added to configuration classes or if the default values have changed.

-You can also run the application with `gradlew run` to get a CSV list of all configuration fields and their default values.
+You can also run the application with `gradlew run  --quiet` to get a CSV list of all configuration fields and their default values.

 ## Classes Checked